 Intended audience: The intended audience for this workshop is high school teachers grades 9-12.

-Caprice Carratini was an educator for 30 years, teaching every grade level before recently retiring from Hayward USD.
+Caprice Carattini was an educator for 30 years, teaching every grade level before recently retiring from Hayward USD.
 Her experience included bilingual teaching in grades 1-6, and English in secondary grades.
 As a reading specialist, literacy coach, and English Language Specialist, she supported teachers in various situations.
 When not contributing to BAWP leadership, she is enjoying “summer every day.”